gperalta-primehire/viaduct-gperalta/.github/copybara/README.md

 ---

-Syncs demoapps/starwars from this repo to viaduct-graphql/starwars on branch sync using Copybara.
-The job validates the config, builds Copybara, runs the sync, then verifies source vs destination SHAs.
+## Requirements

+For the sync user perform the following steps:
+1)  Create a single sync user with read access to the source repo (https://github.com/airbnb/viaduct) and write access to the target repo (https://github.com/viaduct-graphql/starwars).
+2)  Generate an SSH key pair for the sync user on their machine, then add the public key in GitHub: GitHub → Profile → Settings → SSH and GPG keys → New SSH key.
+3)  In the source repo settings (https://github.com/airbnb/viaduct/settings), go to Secrets and variables → Actions and create:
+3.1) Secret DEPLOY_KEY_SYNC_STARWARS → the SSH private key of the sync user.
+3.2) Variable COPYBARA_VERSION → e.g., v20250818.

 ## Triggers

 On push to main

 Only when files under demoapps/starwars/** change

-## Requirements

-Secrets

-- DEPLOY_KEY_SYNC_STARWARS: SSH private key with write access to the destination repo.
-Add the public key as a Deploy key in the destination and enable Allow write access.

-Repository Variables (Settings → Actions → Variables)

-Vars

-- COPYBARA_VERSION (e.g., v20250818)

-- COPYBARA_SUBCOMMAND (optional; e.g., version)

 ## Copybara file